Where the River Runs

 I close my eyes and jump out from the dock, arms splayed to the side as I imagine my party dress floating like the fairy wings Danny's father saw.

 Both boys holler my name as the water envelopes me.
 I stay under, like I always do for a moment or two, with the sweet caress of the sea wrapped around my body.
-The sea and I have a special relationship-it waits for me, hugs me, loves me.
+The sea and I have a special relationship-it wait for me, hugs me, loves me.
 I speak to the water under the wave-filled top.
 "I found him.
 His name is Danny Garrett and he came here for me."
 I always imagine the water reads my thoughts...know what I want and need.

 Betraying me, my lungs burn.
 I burst through the water and stare up at the boys looking down at me, my dress now a tulle bubble floating around me.
 "I won," I say.